 Anuradha – There is one in Daman as well called the Samudra Narayan Varun Dev temple.

 Panchmukhi Hanuman temple has four faces that look in four directions and one of them looks towards the sky.
 There’s this famous story in Ramayan where Ahiravana, the Adipati of Paatal takes away Lord Ram and Laxman to the nether world and wants to kill them.
 That is when Hanuman takes the special avatar with five different faces.
 So one is the horse, Arigriha, and all those faces.
-Five lamps in five directions being extinguished in one go were how Ahiravana could be killed and so that is the story of the Panchmukhi Hanuman.
+Five lamps in five directions being extinguished in one go was how Ahiravana could be killed and so that is the story of the Panchmukhi Hanuman.
 I have been to many places with Panchmukhi Hanuman but this is the only place where the five faces point in the five directions.

 Anuradha – It almost looks natural.